 Growth was not uniform across regions.
 The fastest growing region was the Middle East & North Africa (MENA) at 41%, North America was second at 21%, with Latin America third at 13%.
 The data also showed those countries that had more stringent lockdowns averaged 50% higher transaction growth than those countries with low stringency.

 One of my favorite statistics from the survey was the 92% of firms that reported either having launched or being in the process of launching new products or services.
 This is one thing that fintech has done very well this year.
 We have adapted to the changed environment and have continued to innovate.

 Of course, the report highlighted many challenges that fintechs have faced this year.
 40% of firms surveyed indicated that they have either introduced or are in the process of introducing enhanced fraud or security measures as a response to the pandemic.
 Costs also increased as companies had to pay more for onboarding customers and data storage.

 Then, of course, we have the digital lending sector.
 I have already mentioned the 8% overall decline in transaction volume and as expected small business lenders were below average, particularly balance sheet lenders that saw an 18% decrease in volume.
 On average digital lenders made a 14% downward revision to expected 2020 revenue.
 This number is better than I expected and certainly better than several of the large lenders in this country.
 The best sector was Balance Sheet Property Lending that showed a 9% increase in volume.

-Bryan Zhang, the Executive Director and Co-Founder of the CCAF said of the study:
+Here is what Bryan Zhang, the Co-Founder and Executive Director of the CCAF had to say about the report: